youranye/RPG-Game-Void-Quest/README.md

 Authors: [Wen Wu Yiang](https://github.com/W2YUCR), [Youran Ye](https://github.com/youranye), [Troy Drescher](https://github.com/KingElrond), [Simone Laney](https://github.com/simone07734)

 ## Project Description
- > Your project description should summarize the project you are proposing.
-Be sure to include:
- > * Why is it important or interesting to you?
- > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
- > * What will be the input/output of your project?
- > * What are the features that the project provides?
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

 In our RPG, you will be able to:
 * Build a character by choosing their name, attributes, and Class